 5.15.4 UE NSSAI configuration and NSSAI storage aspects

 A UE can be configured by the HPLMN with a Configured NSSAI per PLMN.
-A Configured NSSAI can be PLMN-specific and the HPLMN indicates to what PLMN(s) each Configured NSSAI applies, including whether the Configured NSSAI applies to all PLMNs, i. e. the Configured NSSAI conveys the same information regardless of the PLMN the UE is accessing (e.g. this could be possible for NSSAIs containing only standardized S-NSSAIs).
-When providing a Requested NSSAI to the network upon registration, the UE in a given PLMN shall only use S-NSSAIs belonging to the Configured NSSAI, if any, of that PLMN
+A Configured NSSAI can be PLMN-specific and the HPLMN indicates to what PLMN(s) each Configured NSSAI is valid, including whether the Configured NSSAI is valid in all PLMNs, i. e. the Configured NSSAI conveys the same information regardless of the PLMN the UE is accessing (e.g. this could be possible for NSSAIs containing only standardized S-NSSAIs).
+The S-NSSAIs of the Configured NSSAI includes information of how the S-NSSAI relates to the subscribed S-NSSAI..